xingdi1990/olmocr/README.md

-  --workers WORKERS     Number of workers to run at a time --apply_filter        Apply basic filtering to English pdfs which are not forms, and not likely seo spam --stats               Instead of running any job, reports some statistics about the current workspace --model MODEL         List of paths where you can find the model to convert this pdf.
+  --workers WORKERS     Number of workers to run at a time --apply_filter        Apply basic filtering to English pdfs which are not forms, and not likely seo spam --stats               Instead of running any job, reports some statistics about the current workspace --markdown            Also write natural text to markdown files preserving the folder structure of the input pdfs --model MODEL         List of paths where you can find the model to convert this pdf.
 You can specify several different paths here, and the script will try to use the
                         one which is fastest to access --model_max_context MODEL_MAX_CONTEXT